Skip to content

 POWERCAST: Electrifying impulses for the energy industry of tomorrow

-Urgent need for accurate energy system forecasts
+Urgent need for accurate forecasts

-The consortium—RISC Software GmbH, LINZ NETZ GmbH, Austrian Power Grid AG, Energy Institute at Johannes Kepler University Linz, and HAKOM Time-Series GmbH—bundles its expertise and resources to ensure the project’s success.
-It is represented by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology and funded by the Austrian Research Promotion Agency (FFG) as part of the AI for Green 2023 call.
-The consortium combines experience and competencies in data management, data analytics, and energy economics and management.
+The consortium brings together strong partners: RISC Software GmbH, LINZ NETZ GmbH, Austrian Power Grid AG, the Energy Institute at the Johannes Kepler University Linz and HAKOM Time-Series GmbH.
+Together, they combine expertise in data management, the energy industry and AI.
+The project is represented by the Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology and the Österreichische Forschungsgesellschaft mbH as part of the “AI for Green 2023” tender.er Grid AG, Energieinstitut an der Johannes Kepler Universität Linz and HAKOM Time-Series GmbH are pooling their expertise and resources to ensure the success of the project and are represented by the Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology and financed by the Österreichische Forschungsgesellschaft mbH as part of the AI for Green 2023 tender.
+The consortium combines expertise and previous experience in various areas, such as data management, data analysis, energy economics and management.

 This project is funded by the FFG.

-Project Partners
+Project partners

 Logo RISC

-Project Details
+Project details

-• Short Title: POWERCAST
+• Short title: POWERCAST

-• Total Budget: 783,357 Euros
+• Total budget: 783,357 euros

-• Duration: 04/2024–03/2027 (36 months)
+• Project duration: 4/24-3/27 (36 months)

-• Project Partners:
+• Project partners:

-• RISC Software GmbH (Consortium Lead)
+• RISC Software GmbH (consortium management)

 • Austrian Power Grid AG